python-semantic-release/python-semantic-release/README.md

   --minor  Force minor version.
   --patch  Force patch version.
   --noop   No-operations mode, finds the new version number without changing it.
+  --post   If used with the changelog command, the changelog will be posted to the release api.
   --help   Show this message and exit.
 ```